momoLearnsToRock/ICA-todo/README.md

 2. Run tests: npm run test
 2. Connect to Azure: git remote add azure https://[your_deplyment_user]@ic-todo.scm.azurewebsites.net:443/ic-todo.git
 3. Push to build server: git push azure master
+4. Sip on a cup of coffee and for build server to compile code...

 #### Production
 Once stable, by doing <insert description  here>, you deploy to the integration server which is used by the frontend project.
 Its adress is https://ica-todo-backend-prod.azurewebsites.net/.